X-gender

 X-gender (Xジェンダー) is a third-gender that differs from M, for male, or F, for female.
-The term X-gender came into use during the later 1990s, popularized by queer organizations in Kansai, specially in Osaka and Kyoto.
-The term is used in place of non-binary and genderqueer in Japan, as well as on U.S. passport applications.
+The term X-gender came into use during the later 1990s, popularized by queer organizations in Kansai, especially in Osaka and Kyoto.
+The term is used alongside non-binary (ノンバイナリー) and genderqueer (ジェンダー・クィア) in Japan.

 Prominent examples of people who define themselves as "X-gender" are mangaka Yūki Kamatani and Yuu Watase.

 In 2019, Japan LGBT Research Institute Inc. conducted an online survey, collecting 348,000 valid responses from people aged 20 to 69, not all of whom were LGBT.
 2.5% of the respondents called themselves X-gender.

 Word origin

-The expression X-gender is made up of the X, which is used in documents in many countries for an indeterminate gender (e.g. in Austria).
-And gender is understood in Japan according to the meaning in English.
-The composition originated in Japan itself and is only used there.
-In contrast, the international terms "transgender", "genderqueer" or "non-binary" are hardly ever used for such gender identities in Japan.
+The Japanese term X-gender is made up of an X indicating indeterminacy and the loan word gender, which is borrowed from English but may have somewhat different connotations from the English term.
+The international terms "transgender", "genderqueer" or "non-binary" or their Japanese-language equivalents were historically rarely used for such gender identities in Japan.

 The Kansai region on the Japanese main island is assumed to be the origin of the expression, where it appeared again and again in publications by queer (homosexual) groups in the course of the 1990s, although the exact origin is unknown.
 The meaning is first considered and defined in detail in an issue of Poco a poco magazine, published by G-Front Kansai in 2000, which contained several articles about people who would be classified as X-gender.
 However, the term itself only appeared in the glossary.
 Through one of the founding members of the group, who participated in several interviews and documentaries, x-jendā (pronounced ekkusu jendā in Japanese) further established.
 As a result, the term became more widespread through use in social media and increased awareness of the gender discourse in public opinion.

 Classification

 X-gender is considered part of the transgender spectrum and is often considered a gender identity disorder (性同一性障害).
-Although the term only came into use at the turn of the millennium, third gender identities have been known in Japan (such as okama or onabe) and outside for a long time (such as the Hijra in India, the Kathoey in Thailand or the Native American Two-Spirit).
-Since X-gender encompasses a wide variety of gender identities, there is no clear definition of this category in terms of a specific gender; three subgroups are common:
+Since "X-gender" encompasses a wide variety of gender identities, there is no clear definition of this category in terms of a specific gender; three subgroups are used by some queer groups but has no mainstream reach: